Beitar Jerusalem F.C.: 2024–2025

-The league seson began well Beitar reached briefly to the 1st place not holding it more than after a game twice, but the second half was weaker, especially the playoff. on the 3 January 2025 Omer Atzili rejoined to Beitar Jerusalem.
+The league season began well.
+Beitar reached briefly to the 1st place not holding it more than after a game twice, but the second half was weaker, especially the playoff.
+On 3 January 2025 Omer Atzili rejoined to Beitar Jerusalem.
 Beitar ended in the 4th place.
-Beitar reached to the state cup final, but lost 0-2 in a dreadful appearance.
+Beitar reached to the state cup final, but lost 0–2 in a dreadful appearance.

 2025–2026

-Beitar started the UEFA Conference League Games vs. FK Sutjeska Nikšić with 2 wins: 5-2, and 2-1.
+Beitar started the UEFA Conference League Games vs. FK Sutjeska Nikšić with 2 wins: 5–2, and 2–1.
 Next rival was Skonto Riga.
-The 1st game ended by Skonto's win 3-0, In the next game, Beitar won 3-1, and did not qualified.
+The 1st game ended by Skonto's win 3–0, In the next game, Beitar won 3–1, and did not qualified.
 All 4 games were held in Europe.

 As an outcome of time table with Conference League and Toto Cup games, Beitar started Toto cup tournament as one of the "European" teams, bypassing a need for a group stage.
 On 19 July 2025 Beitar won 2-0 vs. Maccabi Haifa in Sami Ofer Stadium, scorers: Omer Atzili, Silva Kani, and qualified to a semi final.
-On 18 August 2025 Beitar won 5-0, vs. Hapoel Haifa, scorers: Johnbosco Kalu, Omer Atzili, Yarin Levi, Dor Hugi, Ziv Ben Shimol.
-On 28 October, 2025, Beitar Won the 2025-2026 Toto Cup after Winning 2:1 vs. Hapoel Tel Aviv, Scoreres for Beitar: Dor Micha, Johnbosco Kalu.
+On 18 August 2025 Beitar won 5–0, vs. Hapoel Haifa, scorers: Johnbosco Kalu, Omer Atzili, Yarin Levi, Dor Hugi, Ziv Ben Shimol.
+On 28 October 2025, Beitar Won the 2025-2026 Toto Cup after Winning 2:1 vs. Hapoel Tel Aviv, Scoreres for Beitar: Dor Micha, Johnbosco Kalu.
 Beitar ended the game with 10 players on the pitch: After 3 substitutions in 3 times, and when Luka Gadrani was injured in Overtime, Beitar could not send a substitute.
-Beitar won Toto Cup for the 4th time, by 3 wins in 3 games, aggregate score: 9-1.
+Beitar won Toto Cup for the 4th time, by 3 wins in 3 games, aggregate score: 9–1.
 The final was held in Sami Ofer stadium in attendance of 24560 spectators.
 After winning the team travelled to the wedding of Ilai Hajjaj, A player of Beitar which did not participate in the final game.
-In the leage games, as of 9 November 2025, After winning 6:2 against Maccabi Tel Aviv FC in Bloomfield stadium, Beitar held 10 games: 6 wins, 2 draws, 2 losses, 20 points, and 3rd place in the IPL table.
+In the league games, as of 9 November 2025, After winning 6:2 against Maccabi Tel Aviv FC in Bloomfield Stadium, Beitar held 10 games: 6 wins, 2 draws, 2 losses, 20 points, and 3rd place in the IPL table.
+The season ended when beitar is in the second place, with 22 wins 10 draws, 4 losses, with 76 points, a record for Beitar in the 1st league, and beitar scored 78 goals in 36 league games, also a record for Beitar Jerusalem.